Certified Quantumness via Single-Shot Temporal Measurements

-Note that in the above relations the individual value of any one of the quantities $m_x^1$, $m_x^2$, $m_y^1$, $m_y^2$ is the same irrespective of the equation in which it occurs.
-For example, the value of $m_x^2$ is the same in Eqs.~(\ref{xyv}) and (\ref{zzv}), which is predetermined by some noncontextual hidden variables.
-However multiplying the left hand sides of equations (\ref{xyv}-\ref{zzv}) yields $(m_x^1)^2(m_x^2)^2(m_y^1)^2(m_y^2)^2=+1$, which is in contradiction with the product of right hand sides.
-This implies that quantum mechanics is inconsistent with noncontextual value assignments for time-separated measurements.
-This result establishes quantum contextuality in time, where I present a temporal version of Peres's contextuality argument.
+Note that in the above relations, the individual value of any one of the quantities $m_x^1$, $m_x^2$, $m_y^1$, $m_y^2$ is the same irrespective of the equation in which it occurs.
+For example, the value of $m_x^2$ is the same in Eqs.~(\ref{xyv}) and (\ref{zzv}), which is predetermined by some classical hidden variables.
+It is implicitly assumed classically (\ref{zzv}) that the spin observables $\sigma_x$ and $\sigma_y$ can have simultaneous measurement outcomes $m_x^1$ and $m_y^1$ at time $t_1$, and $m_x^2$ and $m_y^2$ at time $t_2$.
+Now, multiplying the left-hand sides of equations (\ref{xyv}-\ref{zzv}) yields $(m_x^1)^2(m_x^2)^2(m_y^1)^2(m_y^2)^2=+1$, which is in contradiction with the product of right-hand sides.
+The product of the right-hand sides of equations (\ref{xyv}-\ref{zzv}) gives $-1$.
+This implies that quantum mechanics is inconsistent with classical value assignments for time-separated measurements.
+This result establishes a Peres-like argument in time for a single qubit.
+Our result can potentially be used to certify the quantumness of a device using single-shot time-separated measurements.
 It is important to note that our analysis is state-independent because Eqs.~(\ref{xye}), (\ref{yxe}), and (\ref{zze}) are satisfied by any state for this single spin-$1/2$ system.
-The quantum contextuality in time, discovered in this work can be experimentally verified with the present superconducting quantum technology \cite{SCQ} or with trapped ion qubits \cite{Kirchmair09}.
+The non-probabilistic proof of certified quantumness in time without inequalities, discovered in this work can be experimentally verified with the present NMR technique \cite{Mahesh13,Kavita22}, superconducting quantum technology \cite{SCQ}, or with trapped ion qubits \cite{Kirchmair09}.